-Preshil has always concerned itself with developing awareness and understanding of the key issues of the times and responding to them in concerned, imaginative and critical ways.
+Preshil has always concerned itself with developing awareness and understanding of the key issues of the times and responding to them in ethical, imaginative and critical ways.

-The Philosophy For Children (P4C), ‘Community of Inquiry’ approach that we have adopted aims to support children to develop their thinking skills and contribute to the shared understandings of their classmates.
+The Philosophy for Children (P4C), ‘Community of Inquiry’ approach, which we have adopted, aims to support children to develop their thinking skills and contribute to the shared understanding of the diverse viewpoints of their classmates.

 Philosophical inquiry requires:

 • Seeing existing situations in new ways;